 - The Chase Freedom Unlimited® (review), which in conjunction with one of the above cards earns 3x points on dining and drugstores, and 1.5x points on all other purchases

 - The Chase Freedom FlexSM Credit Card (review), which in conjunction with one of the above cards earns 5x points in rotating quarterly categories, and 3x points on dining and drugstores

 Transfer Chase Ultimate Rewards points to World of Hyatt

-The World Of Hyatt Credit Card is exceptional.
-It’s a card I have, and also a card I plan to spend at least $15,000 on per year.
+The World of Hyatt Credit Card is exceptional.
+It’s a card I have, and also a card I spend at least $15,000 on per year.

 The card is worth having even if you don’t plan on putting spending on it — you get an anniversary free night certificate you can use at a hotel that costs significantly more than the annual fee, you get complimentary Discoverist status, and you get five elite nights towards a higher status tier.

 Beyond that it can be worth putting spending on the card, thanks to the unique bonus categories (4x points on Hyatt stays and 2x points on fitness and gyms), as well as the additional elite nights and second free night certificate.